FREQUENTLY ASKED QUESTIONS

 -

-For a more seamless therapy experience you can download the Telehealth by SimplePractice app for Apple or Android devices.
+For a more seamless experience you can download the Telehealth by SimplePractice app for Apple or Android devices.

 -